-What’s important to recognize is that MRO is remote, but that distance is one of the best things about the camp.
+One important thing to recognize is that MRO is remote, but that distance is one of the best things about the camp.
 How many places are left in the United States where you can look up at the night sky and see planets, shooting stars, and even the haze of the Milky Way overhead?
-Where else can a counselor lead his campers out the door of their cabin and directly onto a hike up a 3600 foot mountain?
+Where else can a counselor lead his campers out the door of their cabin and directly onto a hike up a 3600-foot mountain?
 How many camps stare across their lake and see nothing.
 No homes.
 No boats.
 Just uninterrupted shoreline and perhaps a passing loon.
 For that matter, what other camp can truly call their lake, their lake.
 187 acres of glassy stillness in the morning, and 187 acres of skiing, sailing, paddling, and swimming until the sun dips low each evening.